bigyihsuan/vig-metro-map/ARCHITECTURE.md

 The ends of lines have diameter `1/2u = 24px` (the station bullet is the end of the line).

 When multiple lines are parallel, the white padding overlaps, leaving a total gap of `1p`

 ## Stations

+Stations are represented by a *label* and *bullets* on the grid.
-- Stations always have 1 *label*
+Stations have exactly 1 name.
-- Stations may be connected by multiple *lines*
-- Stations may have multiple *bullets*, 1 per line connected
+Stations can have 1 or more bullets.
+For each bullet, the station can be connected to 1 line.
+Stations are able to reorder their bullets, to clean up parallel lines.

-- Station bullets are `1u` in diameter
+Station bullets are exactly `1u` diameter, filling the whole thickness of the line.
+Station bullets contain a single character in the bullet, centered to the bullet.
-- Bullets may be:
+Bullets may be one of the following styles:

+- Empty: does not stop (represented by a dotted circle, for interactivity)
 - Black circle + white text: always stops
 - Black-outlined white cirle + black text: limited service.
-White circle, with inner black outline `u/`
+White circle, with inner black outline `???p`

-  - Empty: does not stop
-- Transfer possiblilites:
+For each station bullet, they may be connected to other station bullets by *transfers*.
+Transfers are placed underneath the station bullets.
+Transfers may be one of the following styles:

-  - Black rectangle: for adjacent stations. `1/2 u` wide.
+- Black rectangle: adjacent stations *only*. `1/2 u` wide.
-  - White rounded shape: for close-but-non-adjacent stations.
+- White rounded shape: non-adjacent stations within 2 cells of each other.
+Black outline `???p` wide, white background.
+These shapes are slightly larger than the bullets (`2u`?)
-  - Small black line: for distant stations. `1p` wide
+- Small black line: stations that are more than 2 cells of each other. `1p` wide
-  - Dotted black line: out-of-station transfer. `1p` wide, with rounded dots `1p` diameter spaced `TODO p` apart
+- Dotted black line: out-of-station transfer. `1p` wide, with rounded dots `1p` diameter spaced `??? p` apart

 ## Other Rail

+Other rail is a special class of line and station.
+It has a gray-striped line (white, gray, white, gray, gray, white, gray, white) and is `1/2 u` wide with `1/4 u` white padding.
+Other rail station bullets do not have contain text, and are

 - Has width of `1/2u = 4p`
 - Consists of white and gray stripes, each `1/4u = 1/2p`: white, gray, white, gray, gray, white, gray, white